 Please, read the instructions carefully.
 Don’t skip any parts of the pattern and make sure you do not accidentally lose or add additional stitches to the pattern.
 That might affect the final look of your design.

-This is a crochet pattern for 0 – 6 months size.
-The 6 – 12 months size is available in the PDF pattern.
+This is a crochet pattern for baby size.
+More sizes are available in the PDF pattern.
 You can purchase the PDF pattern here.
 Thank you for your support!

 Take the Worsted weight yarn in the color of your choice and 4.0 mm crochet hook and create a magic ring.